MTTTM/vue-horizontal-screen/README.md

 - Bind events to document nodes
 - Modifier:`.stop` event.stopPropagation()
 - Modifier: `.prevent` event.preventDefault()
+- Modifier:`.clockwise` default true, when Directive params rotate is 90，use it
+- Modifier:`.counterclockwise`,when Directive params rotate is -90,use it.

 ### params of event

 - params {obj}
 - description pre {string} Event name prefix
 - description distance {number} The distance to trigger the event, default 50
+- description rotate {number} 90 or -90，Please stay the same as params rotate of Directive

 ### window.addEventListener